AVONnadozie/LiteFrame/docs/README.md

 | /contact/ | /contact/ | nil |
 | /users/[i:id]/ | /users/12/ | $id = 12 |

-`$target` | mixed
-This can be either a function callback or a Controller@action string.
+`$target` - This can be either a function callback or a Controller@action string.

 Example using a function callback:
 ```php